Jollywatt/jollywatt.github.io/content/posts/daylight-hours.typ

 #title[Daylight Hours: A spherical geometry problem]

 How many hours are there between sunrise and sunset?
-The Earth’s tilt makes this a fun geometry problem…
+The Earth's tilt makes this a fun geometry problem…

 = Hours of daylight at the solstice

-Let $ε$ be the Earth’s tilt, or _obliquity_.
-This is the angle between Earth’s axis of rotation $N$ and the normal to Earth’s orbital plane around the sun, $O$.
+Let $ε$ be the Earth's tilt, or _obliquity_.
+This is the angle between Earth's axis of rotation $N$ and the normal to Earth's orbital plane around the sun, $O$.
-At first, let’s assume that the Earth tilts directly toward the sun (or directly away, for $ε < 0$).
+At first, let's assume that the Earth tilts directly toward the sun (or directly away, for $ε < 0$).
 This direct alignment occurs twice a year, at the summer and winder solstices.
-We can consider seasons later; for now, assume we’re at summer solstice.
+We can consider seasons later; for now, assume we're at summer solstice.

 In this scenario, the boundary between day and night is a great circle whose angle from the north pole is $ε$.